snddude/godot-debug_console/README.md

 ```

 > [!NOTE]
-> All text printed with this method ends with a new line character, so you don't need to include it at the end of your arbitrary message.
+> All text printed with this method has a new line character inserted at the end.

 ### Variables